 Global Mountain Explorer (GME) 2.0Global Mountain Explorer Video Tutorial

 This resource was developed by the U.S. Geological Survey (USGS), in partnership with Esri, the Center for Development and Environment of the University of Bern (CDE), the Global Mountain Biodiversity Assessment (GMBA), and the Mountain Research Initiative (MRI).
-The work is part of a Group on Earth Observations (GEO) initiative called GEO GNOME, GEO’s Global Network for Observations and Information in Mountain Environments (http://www.earthobservations.org/activity.php?id=117).
+The work is part of a Group on Earth Observations (GEO) initiative called GEO Mountains, GEO’s Global Network for Observations and Information in Mountain Environments.
 The work specifically addresses a task in GEO Mountains initial workplan to accurately delineate and compare global mountain extent using data from three established approaches.